sdtaylor/pyPRISMClimate/README.md

 ## Quick Start

-Four primary functions are available to get a single date, or series of dates, of either the daily or monthly prism data.
+Five primary functions are available to get a single date, or series of dates, of either the daily or monthly prism data.

 Available variables are tmean, tmin, tmax, or ppt.